 The best fish for a corner tank are the ones bright enough to make it stand out.

-These tanks are perfect for colorful tropical fish, but there are plenty of beautiful temperate fish that can make it stand out as well.
+These tanks are perfect for colorful tropical fish, but there is plenty of beautiful temperate fish that can make it stand out as well.